9d7/dotfiles/README.md

 You need to format your root partition.
 You do not need to format your EFI partition or swap.

 ### mount the file systems
 Mount your root filesystem as `/mnt`, and your EFI partition as `/mnt/efi`.
 This is purely so that you can access those filesystems from the live USB.
+*Note: The live disk will unmount these directories on reboot, so if you have to reboot the live disk, you'll need to redo this step.*

 ## installation
 Hard part's over.
 I promise.
 (Well, I don't *promise*, it's sorta all the hard part.)